Diocese of Fall River: 1950 to 1970

 As bishop, Cassidy founded several homes for senior citizens.
-In 1945, Pope Pius XII appointed James Connolly from the Diocese of Providence to serve as coadjutor bishop to assist Cassidy.
+In 1945, Pope Pius XII appointed James Connolly of the Archdiocese of Saint Paul to serve as coadjutor bishop to assist Cassidy.
 In 1948, the Congregation of Holy Cross founded Stonehill College in Easton.
 In early 1951, Cassidy published a pastoral letter forbidding girls cheerleading at Catholic high schools in the diocese, citing what he termed the indecency of their outfits.
 He also banned football games at night.

 Following Cassidy's death in 1951, Connolly automatically became the new bishop.
 Bishop Cassidy High School in Taunton, later renamed Coyle and Cassidy High School following its merger with the all-male Monsignor Coyle High School, was named in Cassidy's honor.
 As bishop, one of Connolly's special concerns was with providing secondary education in the four urban areas of the diocese.
 He constructed four Catholic high schools during his tenure.
 Bishop Connolly High School was dedicated to him in 1967.
 He also founded the diocesan newspaper, The Anchor.